soong-construction/dirt-rally-time-recorder/README.md

 ## First time set up

-You can choose to download *dirt-rally-time-recorder* as a ready-to-use bundle (tested to work on Windows 10 x64).
-Read about certificate issues [here](docs/unknown-publisher-warning.md) or [set it up from scratch](docs/setup-from-scratch.md).
+You can choose to download *dirt-rally-time-recorder* as a ready-to-use bundle (tested to work on Windows 10 x64, read about signing issues [here](docs/unknown-publisher-warning.md).
+You can also [set it up from scratch](docs/setup-from-scratch.md).

 ### Ready-to-use bundle
 - Download the [latest release](https://github.com/soong-construction/dirt-rally-time-recorder/releases/latest) for either the original DiRT Rally or 2.0